 For depressive disorders, selective serotonin reuptake inhibitors, serotonin-norepinephrine reuptake inhibitors, and bupropion are most commonly used.
 Up to 6-8 weeks of treatment are usually necessary before the full benefit of medications is apparent, but improvements may be seen within the first 2 weeks.
 Successful relief of symptoms occurs in about half of patients who are prescribed an antidepressant.
 For those who do not get better, serial trials of other antidepressants may successfully identify one that works.

-Studies suggest that exercise may be as efficacious as medications for the treatment of mild to moderate depression over both the short term and the long term.
 The apparent antidepressant effect of exercise has been attributed to anti-inflammatory effects, the correction of dysregulation of the central monoamines, reduction of stress-induced hypothalamic-pituitary axis hyperactivity, distraction from negative emotions, and improvement in self-esteem and self-efficacy.